nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

                                  │                 │
                                  │                 │
 ┌───────────┐            ┌───────┴───────┐         │
-│  ROOT CA  │            │     UZI       │ ┌───────┴────────────┐           ┌────┐
+│  ROOT CA  │            │     UZI       │ ┌───────────────────┐            ┌────┐
-└─────┬─────┘            │  Certificate  │ │ NutsX509Credential ┼───────────► VP │
+└─────┬─────┘            │  Certificate  │ │ NutsX509Credential┼────────────► VP │
-      │                  └───────────────┘ └───────┬──┬─────────┘           └─┬──┘
+      │                  └───────────────┘ └───────────────────┘            └─┬──┘
       │                          │                 │  │    ┌────────────┐     │     ┌────────────┐
-┌─────┴─────┐  Request   ┌───────┴───────┐         │  │    │            │     │     │            │
+┌─────┴─────┐ 1.Request  ┌───────┴───────┐         │  │    │            │     │     │            │
-│ Source of ◄────────────┼   Holder of   ┼─────────┴──┼────►   Wallet   ┼─────┴─────►  Verifier  │
+│ Authentic ◄────────────┼   Holder of   ┼─────────┴──┼────►   Wallet   ┼─────┴─────►  Verifier  │
-│   Trust   ┌────────────►     Trust     │       Issue│    │            │   Present │            │
+│ Source of ┌────────────►     Trust     │   3.Issue  │    │            │ 4.Present │            │
-└───────────┘   Issue    └───────────────┘            │    └──────┬─────┘           └────────────┘
+│   Trust   │  2.Issue   └───────────────┘            │    └──────┬─────┘           └────────────┘
+└───────────┘                                         │           │
                                                       │           │
-                                                      │           │
                                               ┌───────┴─┐    ┌────┴────┐
                                               │ did:web ├────┤ Keypair │
                                               └─────────┘    └─────────┘
 ```

-The main steps in the diagram are:

-* The holder generates a keypair and requests a UZI certificate from the UZI register with a Certificate Signing
-  Request (CSR).
-* The UZI register issues the certificate to the holder of the UZI certificate and signs the request with the
-  intermediate CA, linked to the root CA.
-* The holder of the UZI creates a `NutsX509Credential` Verifiable Credential:
-  * The holder set the `did:x509` of the UZI certificate as issuer to the `NutsX509Credential` Verifiable Credential.
-  * The holder includes the complete chain in the `NutsX509Credential` Verifiable Credential.
-  * The holder issues the `NutsX509Credential` Verifiable Credential to its own NUTS identity as `did:web` .
-  * The holder signs the `NutsX509Credential` Verifiable Credential with the keypair associated with the UZI
-    certificate.
-* The holder places the `NutsX509Credential` Verifiable Credential in the wallet.
-* The holder presents the `NutsX509Credential` Verifiable Credential to the verifier, and signs the presentation with
-  the keypair associated with the `did:web` of the holder.
-* The verifier now can verify that:
-  * The `NutsX509Credential` Verifiable Credential is issued by a `did:x509` which trust anchor matches a trusted Root
-    or Intermediate CA.
-  * The `NutsX509Credential` Verifiable Credential is signed by the private key of the subject of the UZI certificate.
-  * The attributes of the `NutsX509Credential` Verifiable Credential match the attributes of the UZI certificate, and
-    more specific:
-    * The verifier verifies that the URA number as claimed by the VC is present in the (trusted) certificate.
+This diagram represents the process of establishing trust, based on the use of X.509 certificates, the
+`NutsX509Credential` and `did:x509` within a trust network.
+Below is a step-by-step explanation of the diagram:

+### **Key Components**

+1. **Root CA**:
+  - The starting point for trust.
+The Root Certificate Authority (CA) is a trusted source that issues and signs
+    certificates to intermediate or end-user entities.

+2. **UZI Certificate**:
+  - A specific X.509 certificate issued by the Root CA (or its intermediaries) to establish trust for the holder (e.g.,
+    an organization or an individual).

+3. **Keypair**:
+  - Generated by the certificate holder, this is the private-public key pair required for signing and authentication
+    processes.

+4. **did:x509**:
+  - A Decentralized Identifier (DID) based on an X.509 certificate.
+It links decentralized systems with the trust of
+    traditional X.509 certificates.

+5. **NutsX509Credential**:
+  - A Verifiable Credential (VC), such as a "NutsX509Credential," which is issued by the certificate holder using its
+    `did:x509` identifier and signed with the corresponding keypair.
+This credential is stored in the holder's wallet.

+6. **Wallet**:
+  - A secure digital storage system for holding the NutsX509Credential.
+It manages credentials and is used for
+    presenting them to verifiers.

+7. **Verifier**:
+  - An entity that validates the presented credential and establishes the holder's identity based on its associated
+    trust components (e.g., did:x509, certificate chain, etc.).

+8. **did:web**:
+  - Another Decentralized Identifier (DID) the holder may use to represent their identity and interact within the
+    decentralized trust ecosystem.

+### **Process Steps**

+#### **Step 1: Keypair Generation and Request**

+The  **holder** generates a keypair (private and public key) to represent their identity.
+They submit the
+public key as part of a **Certificate Signing Request (CSR)** to the Root CA (or intermediate CA).
+Within the CSR
+terminology, the **holder** is the **subject** of the CSR.

+#### **Step 2: Certificate Issuance**

+The Root CA (or its intermediate CA) verifies the request and issues an **X.509 certificate** (e.g., a UZI certificate)
+to the subject.
+This certificate includes information about the subject (e.g., subject name and organization) and is
+signed by the CA. This guarantees the authenticity of the certificate.
+Note that the **holder** and **subject** are the
+same concepts but are named differently between the different terminologies.

+#### **Step 3: NutsX509Credential Issuance**

+The **holder** uses their X.509 certificate to create a **NutsX509Credential or Verifiable Credential**.
+The process
+includes:

+1. Using the certificate's `did:x509` identifier as the credential's **issuer**.
+2. Signing this credential with the holder's private key (from the keypair).
+3. Storing the credential securely in the **Wallet** for future use.

+#### **Step 4: Credential Presentation**

+When the holder needs to prove their identity to a verifier (e.g., during authentication), they present the *
+*NutsX509Credential** from their wallet to the **Verifier**.
+This process includes:

+1. The presentation of the digital credential as a Verifiable Presentation (VP).
+2. Signing the presentation with the holder's private key to ensure it hasn't been tampered with.

+#### **Step 5: Verification**

+The **Verifier** validates the credential and presentation.
+This includes:

+1. Checking the integrity of the credential and presentation signature.
+2. Confirming the certificate chain back to the **Root CA** to ensure the issuer of the X.509 certificate is authentic
+   and trusted.
+3. Validating the use case-specific attributes in the credential (e.g., fields like organization, UZI number, or other
+   subject information).
+4. Ensuring the credential has not been revoked using methods like CRL.

+#### Trust is Established:

+If all checks pass, the Verifier trusts the credential presented by the holder.
+The credential's trustworthiness is
+derived from:

+1. The Root CA that anchors trust.
+2. The validity of the X.509 certificate and the associated DID (`did:x509`).
+3. Alignment of attributes between the X509Credential and the certificate.